twilli24/FA23-CS203-Lab11/README.md

 ####    This lab will incorporate file IO, encryption, decryption, and using GitHub!

-Included in `src` is a file `encrypted.txt` the goal is to decrypt this text file and push your code and the decrypted text to canvas.
+Included in `src` is two files `encrypted.txt` && `encryptMe.txt` the goal is to decrypt the former and encrypt the latter text file and push your code/files  to canvas.

 The file is encrypted with a **caesar cipher**, please Google what this is if you do not understand how it is working.
-**The file is shifted >1 && <10 times.**
+`encrypted.txt` **is shifted >1 && <10 times.
+Encrypt** `encryptMe.txt`
+**With the same amount of shift**

-There is already a scaffold to get you started.
+There is already a scaffold to help you start coding, but please feel free to add any helper functions you would like!

 ## Here are some steps to get you started
 ### Prerequisites